nRF24/CircuitPython_nRF24L01/docs/api.rst

 ******************

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.open_tx_pipe

-  This function is used to open a data pipe for OTA (over the air) TX transmissions.

   :param bytearray address: The virtual address of the receiving nRF24L01.
 This must have a
       length equal to the `address_length` attribute (see `address_length` attribute).